If you’re thinking about making a career move, make sure it’s a strategic one.

 “I’ve been really lucky to have had some amazing mentors who’ve advocated for me to get professional development opportunities."

-Shah now works on all of these types of cases as an associate in the firm’s complex litigation and appeals group.“I’ve been really lucky to have had some amazing mentors who’ve advocated for me to get professional development opportunities, like conducting a direct examination of our expert witness,” she tells us.
+Shah now works on all of these types of cases as a partner in the firm’s complex litigation and appeals group.
+“I’ve been really lucky to have had some amazing mentors who’ve advocated for me to get professional development opportunities, like conducting a direct examination of our expert witness,” she tells us.
 “I can trace each of those opportunities to my mentors.”

 Climbing the ladder

-At Perkins Coie, a dedicated attorney training department implements and oversees formal training and mentoring programs.“It’s something I’ve really valued about the firm,” says Chris Lepore.
-“I went to Colorado last year for several days of deposition training, for example.
+At Perkins Coie, a dedicated attorney training department implements and oversees formal training and mentoring programs.
+“It’s something I’ve really valued about the firm,” says Chris Lepore.
+“I went to Colorado for several days of deposition training, for example.
 My practice group set me up with an incredible public speaking coach, just because that was something I wanted to work on.”

 “I was afraid I was going to get too senior and not have the expertise that I needed to justify my seniority on paper."